ls1intum/Apollon/README.md

 ### ESModules and CommonJs

 Apollon provides both an ESModules, as well as CommonJS version to be included.
-The lay in `lib/es6` and `lib/es5` and the correct version should be resolved automatically.
+They lay in `lib/es6` and `lib/es5` and the correct version should be resolved automatically.

 ## Development Setup